Milnor fibre boundary of a non-isolated surface singularity: Bounds for and

 In particular, if we succeed to decrease $c(\Gmod)$ by reduced calculus, we get a better estimate for the number of Jordan blocks.
 In particular, $c(\widehat{G})$, in general, is a much better estimate than $c(G)$.

-In light of (\ref{CC}), the global inequality (\ref{eq:egyenl}) reads as follows: Fix a germ $f$ with 1--dimensional singular locus, and choose $g$ such that $\Phi=(f,g)$ forms an ICIS.
+In the light of Theorem \ref{CC}, the global inequality (\ref{eq:egyenl}) reads as follows: Fix a germ $f$ with 1--dimensional singular locus, and choose $g$ such that $\Phi=(f,g)$ forms an ICIS.
 Consider the fibration $\arg(g):\partial F\setminus V_g\to S^1$.
 Then (\ref{eq:egyenl}) says that the number of 2--Jordan blocks with eigenvalue 1 of the algebraic monodromy of the fibration $\arg(g)$, {\it for any germ $g$}, is dominated by $c(\Gmod)$.
-The surprising factor here is that $\Gmod$ is a possible plumbing graph of $\partial F$, and $\partial F$ is definitely independent of $g$.
-(Nevertheless, $\Gmod$ is constructed via the pair $(f,g)$, and it is not clear for the authors what kind of information it still keeps in it about $g$.) \end{remark}
+The surprising factor here is that $\Gmod$ is a possible plumbing graph of $\partial F$, and $\partial F$ is definitely independent of the germ $g$. \end{remark}

-It is instructive to compare the above identities with inequalities with similar statements valid in the world of complex geometry:
+It is instructive to compare the above identities and inequalities with similar statements valid in the world of complex geometry, see e.g. Remark \ref{rem:HOM}(2).